rweickelt/qst/doc/language.rst

 ..  cpp:var:: string path

-    Directory path of the current file.
+    Absolute path of the directory where the current file is located.

 ..  cpp:var:: var profile

-    Reference to the global profile object if a profile is set from command line.
+    Reference to the global profile object if a :ref:`profile
+    <usage_profiles>` is set from command line.

 ..  cpp:var:: Project project

     Reference to the global project object.
 Only available in files that do not have a :cpp:class:`Project` item as root component.

+..  cpp:var:: Testcase test

+    Reference to the owner test case.
+This property is only available in stand-alone component definitions such as shown in the :ref:`MakeProbe` example.
+It is not available in :cpp:class:`Project` components.

 Basic QML types